vhmth/Pill/README.md

 Installation
 ============

-1.)
-In the top-level Pill directory (the one you found this README in), you simply need to type 'make' in the command prompt.
-This will compile Pill as well as its dependency (jsoncpp) and place the pill executable in the 'bin' folder.
+In the top-level Pill directory (the one you found this README in), you simply need to type:

-Note: If you would like access to the intermediate object files for debugging with gdb, type 'make debug', and they will be waiting for you in the 'bin' folder.

-2.)
-After compiling the Pill executable, you will want to export it to your path for easy command-line use.
-You can do this by typing the following in the command prompt:

-    export PATH="$PATH:/path/to/Pill/bin/"
+    sudo sh install.sh <RC_FILE_PATH_HERE>

+substituting <RC_FILE_PATH_HERE> with the path to your shell's configuration file.
+If you're using Bash, this is typically ~/.bashrc.
+If you're using zsh, this is typically ~/.zshrc.

 Flags
 =====